 Speak to your furball is a soft and soothing tone.
 Talk to your kitty in order to calm it down before trying to engage in any physical contact with it.

-Opt for bringing its favorite cat toy.
+Opt for bringing out its favorite cat toy.
 Instead of dangling the toy and teasing the cat, simply leave the toy nearby.
 Another option is to bring a food bowl filled with your feline pal’s favorite food.
 You can also use cat treats.

 If the cat allows you to get close enough to touch it, do it.
 Use slow, soothing strokes while you’re petting it.
 Talk as you’re stroking the kitty and don’t make sudden gestures or loud noises.
 If possible, embrace the kitty and hug it near ground level so that it has an easy escape route if it decides to bolt.

-Another option is to leave your pet in a quiet room until it calms down on its own.
+If the above tricks don’t work, give your feline pal some space.
+Sometimes it’s best to leave your pet alone in a quiet room until it calms down on its own.
 You can use a towel to wrap the kitty in it as you’re carrying it to the other room so that it won’t scratch and bite or try to jump from your arms.

 Sometimes cats can become anxious and upset due to health reasons – either physical or emotional.
 An undiagnosed health disorder can easily be the reason behind your pet’s anxiety.

-Regardless of the cause behind your cat’s behavior, the most important thing to do is to not panic.
-Your kitty will sense that there’s something wrong with you, which as a result will make it even more anxious.
+Regardless of the cause behind your cat’s behavior, the most important thing to do is to not panic!
+Your kitty will sense that there’s something wrong with you, which will make it even more anxious.